-One of the greatest struggles for Muslims is keeping our imaan from fluctuating from day to day.
-One reason for this, and this pertains particularly to Muslims living in the West, is the lack of an Islamic environment.
+One of the greatest struggles for Muslims is keeping our Imaan from fluctuating from day to day, one reason for this which pertains particularly to Muslims living in the West is the lack of an Islamic environment.
 When living in a socially secular society, it is unseemly to display one’s religion in public.
 I have often found an aura of shame when religion is mentioned in the presence of non-Muslims as if it is something which should only be circulated in our own communities.
 However, as Muslims, we should be proud of our ability to be openly religious and have our faith transcend the public and private domains.

 Umar ibn al-Khattab (ra) said: “I fear the day when the disbelievers are proud of their falsehood, and the Muslims are shy of their faith.”
 Clearly, that day has come, and we are living it.
 The reality for many Muslims is that they suffer from low imaan because they are afraid or ashamed of being a Muslim in public.